nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [cncf.io: Simplifying multi-clusters in Kubernetes](https://www.cncf.io/blog/2021/04/12/simplifying-multi-clusters-in-kubernetes/)
 * [infoq.com: The Kubernetes Effect](https://www.infoq.com/articles/kubernetes-effect/)
 * [dustinspecker.com: iptables: How Kubernetes Services Direct Traffic to Pods](https://dustinspecker.com/posts/iptables-how-kubernetes-services-direct-traffic-to-pods/)
 * [dustinspecker.com: Scaling Kubernetes Pods using Prometheus Metrics 🌟](https://dustinspecker.com/posts/scaling-kubernetes-pods-prometheus-metrics/) one of Kubernetes many features is auto-scaling workloads.
 Typically, Horizontal Pod Autoscalers scale pods based on CPU or memory usage.
 During other times we could better scale by using custom metrics that Prometheus is already scraping.
 Fortunately, Horizontal Pod Autoscalers can support using custom metrics.
-I’m a fan of the [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) project, but it wasn’t apparent how to set up a Horizontal Pod Autoscaler using custom metrics.
+I’m a fan of the [kube-prometheus 🌟](https://github.com/prometheus-operator/kube-prometheus) project, but it wasn’t apparent how to set up a Horizontal Pod Autoscaler using custom metrics.
 This post walks through:
     * Deploying kube-prometheus (Prometheus operator, Prometheus adapter, Grafana, and more)
     * Creating a custom metrics APIService
     * Configuring Prometheus adapter to support our custom metrics